CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0100-0199/0113-path-sum-2.md

 #### Complexity Analysis

 - Time Complexity: $O(n)$ where n is the number of nodes in the binary tree.
-- Space Complexity: $O(h)$ where h is the height of the binary tree.
+- Space Complexity: $O(m)$ where m is the maximum number of nodes at any level in the binary tree.
+In the worst case, the queue can contain all nodes at the last level, which is at most $2^{h-1}$ where h is the height of the tree.

 </tabItem>
 </Tabs>